If you use/used prescription products for eye pressure problems, use LATISSE®

 The dose of BOTOX® Cosmetic is not the same as, or comparable to, another botulinum toxin product.

-There has not been a confirmed serious case of spread of toxin effect when BOTOX® Cosmetic has been used at the recommended dose to treat frown lines.
+There has not been a confirmed serious case of spread of toxin effect when BOTOX® Cosmetic has been used at the recommended dose to treat frown lines or crow's feet lines.

 Serious and/or immediate allergic reactions have been reported.
 They include: itching, rash, red itchy welts, wheezing, asthma symptoms,